maringan/around_the_world/README.md

 server should run on port 10000

 ## Usage
-When server is running, you can connect to server thorught telnet client:
+When server is running, you can connect to server thorugh telnet client:
 ```
   telnet 0 10000
 ```